 - Marketing and Student Recruitment

 The overall goal of this course is to help business school professionals develop new competencies for systematic comparisons based on benchmarking methods using multiple data sources.

 At the end of this course, participants will be able to:

 - Understand what benchmarking is and the relevant benchmarking areas

 - Define national and international peers and competitors

-- Know how to access relevant and trustworthy data
+- Learn how to access and work with relevant and trustworthy data from multiple sources

-- Understand how benchmarking contributes to the strategic development, accreditations and rankings of the institution
+- Understand how benchmarking contributes to the strategic development, quality assurance and development processes like internationalization of the institution